alaxos/cakephp3-bootstrap-theme/README.md

 ### Enabling the plugin

 After adding the plugin remember to load it in your `config/bootstrap.php` file.
-The `Alaxos` plugin must loaded as well.
+The `Alaxos` plugin must be loaded as well.

 ```php
 Plugin::load('Alaxos', ['bootstrap' => true]);